 Browse and place bids on exclusive items during designated times on Friday and Saturday.
-The highest bidders will be announced after the Saturday evening banquet, where winners can pay for and collect their items immediately.
+The highest bidders will be announced during the Saturday evening banquet.
+Winners can pay for and collect their items immediately following the banquet.

 If your Chapter is contributing a Silent Auction item, please drop it off at the Registration table upon arrival.